chris-l/mock-couch/README.md

 ## Changelog

+* 0.1.2
+ - Added HEAD requests.
+(Credits to @davidwood)
+ - Added option to prevent keep-alive connections.
+(Credits to @davidwood)
+ - Now is possible to use the query option `key` on views.
+ - Other fixes.
 * 0.1.1
  - The emitted events are now standarized.
 Read about the [events](http://chris-l.github.io/mock-couch/#events) on the documentation.
 * 0.1.0